Do you want to build web 2.0s that stand the test of time? This guide is the only guide you need.

 What is a “Super” Web 2.0?

-A web 2.0 becomes “super” when you make it more than one page and give it the appearance of a legitimate blog.
+A web 2.0 becomes “super” when it becomes more than one page.

 Are They Safe?